Patient info

 • Persistent pain or burning under the plaster

-• Marked blueness of the fingers or toes
+• Marked blueness of the finger or toes

 • Marked swelling of the fingers or toes